Seneca Creek (Potomac River tributary): History

 Just west of the creek's mouth is the Seneca Quarry, the quarry that provided the red sandstone for the Smithsonian Castle and locks 8 - 27 of the C&O Canal.
-The remains of the 1837 stone cutting mill are still intact, though unmarked; above the quarry is the restored quarry masters house.
+The remains of the 1837 stone cutting mill are still intact, though unmarked; above the quarry is the restored quarry master's house.
 Both are within state park lands.